-Chengdu surprised me.
-I didn’t think there was that much to do besides look at cuddly pandas but as it turns out Chengdu is quite the place for activities!
-We had four days in Chendgu and now honestly I doesn’t seem like enough.
+I didn’t think there was that much to do besides look at cuddly pandas but it turns out there is quite a lot of things to do in Chengdu.
+We had four days in this stopover city and they went by so fast.
+When you’re in China you only think of the main places like Beijing and Shanghai but thankfully I had my boyfriend convince me to go to Chengdu!
 Here are some things you can do when you arrive in Chengdu 🙂

 Leshan Buddha – This famous Buddha is only a 2 hour bus away from Chengdu and is worth carving out time for.
 Arrange your tour the night before or there is high speed trains that leave from both Chengdu Train Stations

 Mount Qingcheng – This is one of the original Taoist Temples just a 40 minute high speed train away from Chengdu North Station.
 It is a 90 Yuan entrance, 60 Yuan round trip cable car, 5 Yuan for the boat across the lake and 10 Yuan for the Crystal Cave.
 You can do this as a half day trip!

 Panda Breeding Centre – One the main things to do in Chengdu is visit the panda breeding centre.
 Unlike depressing zoos that break my heart, the breeding centre is an amazing place where the pandas and other animals are taken care of.
 Their wellbeing comes first!
 They started with 6 pandas and now have a hundred and eighty!
 Quite impressive.